TheSpeedX/TBomb/README.md

 > ## Deprecation Warning:
-> **Due to overuse of script, a bunch APIs have been taken offline.
+> **Due to the overuse of script, a bunch of APIs have been taken offline.
 It is okay if you do not receive all the messages.**

 - The application requires active internet connection to contact the APIs